 Legislation enacted since then gave the government authority to collect mobile phone, credit card, and other data from those who test positive to reconstruct their recent whereabouts.
 That information, stripped of personal identifiers, is shared on social media apps that allow others to determine whether they may have crossed paths with an infected person.

-After the novel coronavirus emerged in China, Korea Centers for Disease Control and Prevention (KCDC) raced to develop its tests and cooperated with diagnostic manufacturers to develop commercial test kits.
+After the novel coronavirus emerged in China, Korea Centers for Disease Control and Prevention (KCDC) raced to develop its tests and cooperated with diagnostic manufacturers to develop commercial test kits and home health aides duties.
 The first test was approved on 7 February, when the country had just a few cases, and distributed to regional health centers.
 Just 11 days later, a 61-year-old woman, known as “Case 31,” tested positive.
 She had attended 9 and 16 February services at the Shincheonji megachurch in Daegu, about 240 kilometers southeast of Seoul, already feeling slightly ill.
 Upward of 500 attendees sit shoulder to shoulder on the floor of the church during 2-hour services, according to local news reports.

 The country identified more than 2900 new cases just in the next 12 days, the vast majority Shincheonji members.
 On 29 February alone, KCDC reported more than 900 new cases, bringing the cumulative total to 3150 and making the outbreak the largest by far outside mainland China.
 The surge initially overwhelmed testing capabilities and KCDC’s 130 disease detectives couldn’t keep up, Kim says.
 Contact tracing efforts were concentrated on the Shincheonji cluster, in which 80% of those reporting respiratory symptoms proved positive, compared with only 10% in other clusters.

 High-risk patients with underlying illnesses get priority for hospitalization, says Chun Byung-Chul, an epidemiologist at Korea University.
-Those with moderate symptoms are sent to repurposed corporate training facilities and spaces provided by public institutions, where they get basic medical support and observation.
+We sent those with moderate symptoms to repurposed corporate training facilities and spaces.
+Public institutions provide, where they get medical support and observation.
 Those who recover and test negative twice are released.
-Close contacts and those with minimal symptoms whose family members are free of chronic diseases and who can measure their own temperatures are ordered to self-quarantine for 2 weeks.
+Close contacts and those with minimal symptoms whose family members are free of chronic diseases.
+And who can measure their own temperatures are ordered to self-quarantine for 2 weeks.
 A local monitoring team calls twice daily to make sure the quarantined stay put and to ask about symptoms.
 Quarantine violators face up to 3 million won ($2500) fines.
 If a recent bill becomes law, the fine will go up to 10 million won and as much as a year in jail.

 Still, the numbers of new cases have dropped the past 2 weeks, aided by voluntary social distancing, both in the Daegu-Gyeongbuk region and nationwide.
 The government advised people to wear masks, wash their hands, avoid crowds and meetings, work remotely, and to join online religious services instead of going to churches.
 Those with fevers or respiratory illnesses are urged to stay home and watch their symptoms for 3 to 4 days.
 “People were shocked by the Shincheonji cluster,” Chun says, which boosted compliance.
 Less than 1 month after Case 31 emerged, “The cluster is coming under control,” Oh says.